steven12661/prgx-technical-assessment/README.md

 # To-Do List
 This is a [react app](https://github.com/facebook/create-react-app). project.
-It has a Login, a Sign up component and also a data table with CRUD functions.
+It has a Login, a Sign-up component that consume an endpoint API and a data table made with material-table with CRUD functions.
 There's also a profile tab where you can see the users info.

 ## npm packages used